 A shift to the right in the demand curve can occur for a number of reasons:

-1. An increase in disposable income enabling consumers to be able to afford more goods.
-Higher income could occur for a variety of reasons such as higher wages and lower taxes
+- An increase in disposable income enabling consumers to be able to afford more goods.
+Higher income could occur for a variety of reasons, such as higher wages and lower taxes.

-2. An increase in the quality of the good e.g. computers are now more powerful
+- An increase in the quality of the good e.g. better quality digital cameras encourage people to buy one.

-3. Advertising can increase brand loyalty to the goods and increase demand.
+- Advertising can increase brand loyalty to the goods and increase demand.
 For example, high spending on advertising by Coca Cola has increased global sales.

-4. An increase in the price of substitutes, e.g. if the price of Kodak films increase the demand for Fuji films will increase
+- An increase in the price of substitutes, e.g. if the price of Samsung mobile phones, will increase the demand for Apple iPhones – a major substitute for the Samsung.

-5. A fall in the price of complements.
-E.g. a lower price of Play Station 2 will increase the demand for compatible games.
+- A fall in the price of complements.
+E.g. a lower price of Play Station 2 will increase the demand for compatible Play Station games.

-6. Weather: In cold weather there will be increased demand for fuel and warm weather.
+- Weather: In cold weather there will be increased demand for fuel and warm weather clothes.

-· For some luxury goods income will be an important determinant of demand. e.g. if your income increased you would buy more CDs but probably not salt.
+For some luxury goods income will be an important determinant of demand. e.g. if your income increased you would buy more CDs but probably not more salt.

-· Advertising is important for goods in which branding is important, e.g. coca cola but not for bananas
+Advertising is important for goods in which branding is important, e.g. soft drinks but not for bananas

 - Effective demand: This occurs when a consumers desire to buy a good can be backed up by his ability to afford it.